Zhenhualuo/TFs-miRNAs-Feed-Forward-Loop/README.md

 ### Required input:

-    All files must be a tab-separated table.
+    All files must be a tab-separated table with sources at the first column and targets at the second column.

-For calculation of actural feed forward loop only:
+For calculation of actural feed forward loop only, one network file is required:

-    1. network file with TFs/miRNAs at first column, target the gene at second column
+    1. network file with TFs/miRNAs at the first column, target genes at the second column.

 For calculation of actural feed forward loop and random permutation, you MUST provide all following files: